hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 kx.q("table")
 ```

 Our goal is to join these two tables.
 There seems to be no identifier that allows us to do a standard join.
-However, both are located by coordinates.
+However, both the weather and traffic stations are located by coordinates.
 We can use the distance between the stations for measuring traffic and weather to join them.
-To calculate the distance between two coordinates, the Harvesine distance can be used.
-This distance is already developed in Python but it is not available on q.
+To calculate the distance between two coordinates, the Harvesine distance can be used as discussed earlier.
+This distance function is already developed in Python but it is not available on q.

-One option would be to reimplement it in q, but this is not feasible for some complex libraries.
+One option would be to reimplement it in q, but this is not feasible in case we were dealing with more complex libraries.
 Although slower, there is the alternative of passing our q objects to Python and working with them.
 However, it is advisable to keep using q objects for as long as possible.
 These features we just explained for moving from Python objects to q and vice versa allow us, at least temporarily, to reuse Python code.
 It is also reasonable for the size of tables we are working with in this step.
 To introduce our q objects in this function, we can use some of the PyKX features to transform them into Python objects that we talked about in [Learning Pykx]().

 ```python